ethereum-optimism/specs/specs/protocol/holocene/exec-engine.md

 Holocene, like other network upgrades, is activated at a timestamp.
 Changes to the L2 Block execution rules are applied when the `L2 Timestamp >= activation time`.
-Changes to the execution engine are applied when it is considering data from a L1 Block whose timestamp is greater than or equal to the activation timestamp.

 ## `L2ToL1MessagePasser` Storage Root in Header